 The era of the app is upon businesses and it seems as if there is no going back.
 The swiftly changing server-based computing environment has triggered the shift from applications that are the older-style standalone software installations, to apps that are the newer cloud-based programs.

 The essential difference is that when you install conventional software such as Microsoft Office 2013, all of the aspects of the application are running on your local computer, but when you go with the cloud version program such as Microsoft Office 365, you’re just installing on your PC the bare essentials to access the bulk of the software that resides in a server farm somewhere far away.
-By this description, the cloud Office version is an app in the truest sense as most of the computing that is required to perform the functions you require are executed in banks of exceptionally powerful computers in air conditioned racks not on your device.
+By this description, the cloud Office version is an app in the truest sense as most of the computing that is required to perform the functions you require is executed in banks of exceptionally powerful computers in air-conditioned racks, not on your device.

 The advantages of this cloud paradigm are considerable, as you can use a computer that is far more limited in processing power and memory capacity since the heavy lifting to run your complex software is being done elsewhere.
 Another advantage is that since your files are stored on the remote server, it’s easy to access them from anywhere and on any device.
 You don’t have to worry once you’re travelling across the country that you’ve forgotten the vital presentation file back at your desk.